Sulfatases, multiple deficiency in

 Incidence: 1/106.
 Autosomal recessive transmission of a mutation of the SUMF1 gene (sulfatase-modifying factor-1 gene) (3p26).
 This gene codes for the synthesis of the FGE protein (for formylglycin-generating enzyme) located in the endoplasmic reticulum and which is necessary for post-transcriptional modification (and activity) of the 17 currently known sulfatases.
 The dysfunction of all the sulfatases (lysosomal or not) results in a fatal lysosomal overload disease.

-There are 3 clinical presentations based on the symptoms and the age of onset:
+There are 3 clinical presentations, depending on symptoms and age of onset:

-- juvenile (rare): onset after 2 years of age with manifestations including hypotonia, coarse facies, deafness, skeletal abnormalities with short stature, ichthyosis, hepatomegaly, progressive neurological regression (with developmental delay) and hydrocephalus.
+- juvenile (rare): onset after 2 years of age, with manifestations including hypotonia, coarse features, discreet deafness, skeletal anomalies with short stature, ichthyosis, hepatomegaly, progressive neurological regression (with developmental delay) and hydrocephalus.

 Treatment is symptomatic.